 What is a designation and how does it happen?

 When biosphere reserves are adopted under the UNESCO umbrella, they become designated sites and are internationally recognized.
 To become designated, in Canada, a group who will be responsible for the management of the biosphere must prepare the documentation provided by the MAB programme and submit first to the Canadian Commission for UNESCO for evaluation.
-Once endorsed, it is then submitted to the MAB program, which will evaluate the merit and its International Coordinating Council will recommend its approval for the General Conference.
+Once endorsed, it is then submitted to the MAB programme, which will evaluate the merit and its International Coordinating Council (ICC) will recommend its approval for the General Conference.
 The management of these spaces remains on the local level and is not the responsibility of MAB to maintain, making it even more crucial that communities get involved in supporting their biospheres!
 The designation is not a legal commitment or obligation, and local governments continue governing their territories.

 What is biodiversity?
 Why is it important?